ingonyama-zk/icicle/docs/docs/icicle/build_from_source.md

    ```

 :::info
-To specify the field, use the flag -DFIELD=field, where field can be one of the following: babybear, stark252, m31.
+To specify the field, use the flag -DFIELD=field, where field can be one of the following: babybear, stark252, m31, koalabear.

 To specify a curve, use the flag -DCURVE=curve, where curve can be one of the following: bn254, bls12_377, bls12_381, bw6_761, grumpkin.
 :::